pflanze/functional-perl/README.md

   operations on filehandles that throw exceptions on errors, plus many utilities.
-  I wrote these around 15 years ago, as a means to offer IO with exceptions and more features, but in the mean time there are probably alternatives that are just as good or better; if you know which replacements I should be using, please tell.
+  I wrote these around 15 years ago, as a means to offer IO with exceptions and more features, but in the mean time alternatives have been grown that are probably just as good or better; if you know which replacements this project should be using, please tell.

 * a few more modules that are used by the above (some originally part of [chj-perllib](https://github.com/pflanze/chj-perllib))

-* [htmlgen](htmlgen/README.md), the tool used to generate this website, built on top of the above.
+* [htmlgen](htmlgen/README.md), the tool used to generate this website, built using the above.

 ## Documentation